Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: APPENDIX B: Secure Key Rate for BB84 and Twin-Field QKD Protocols

 \subsection{BB84 QKD With Decoy States}

-{ } We numerically simulated the BB84 QKD protocol with an infinite number of decoy states, which overcomes the limitation of accurately estimating the single-photon yield and error rate by allowing Alice to vary the mean photon number $\mu$ of her transmitted pulses over a continuum of values~\cite{ref21}.
+{ } We numerically simulated the BB84 QKD protocol in the limit of infinite decoy states, which overcomes the limitation of accurately estimating the single-photon yield and error rate by allowing Alice to vary the mean photon number $\mu$ of her transmitted pulses over a continuum of values~\cite{ref21}.
 Since an eavesdropper cannot distinguish signal from decoy pulses, the channel parameters $Y_1$ and $e_1$ can be tightly estimated.
 In the ideal limit of infinitely many decoy intensities, the single-photon gain satisfies $Q_1 \ge Y_1 P_\mu(1)$, and the single-photon error rate is accurately determined as $e_1 = \frac{e_0 Y_0 + e_d \eta_d \eta_t}{Y_1}$.
 This greatly enhances both the secret key rate and the maximum feasible communication distance compared to BB84 without decoy states.